Mission

 • Default to explainable outputs (sources, steps taken, actions called).

-• Make it possible to turn features off if they don’t meet compliance needs.
+• Make it possible to turn features off if they don’t fit compliance.

-• Treat customer data as customer-owned, with clear retention and export options.
+• Treat customer data as customer-owned, with clear retention/export.

-• Stage high-risk features (agentic actions, write operations, external calls) behind explicit opt-ins and permissions.
+• Stage higher-risk features behind explicit opt-ins and permissions.

 When we will pause